On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a circle

 \section{The magnitude of a circle}

 In this section we consider the magnitude of circles.
 There are actually several metrics that can be put on a circle.
 In this paper we are primarily interested in subsets of Euclidean space with the subspace metric, so we will first consider the subspace metric on circles which are embedded in the natural `round' way in $\R^2$.
 We will see that the magnitude of $C_\ell$, a circle of circumference $\ell$, is of the form $\left|C_\ell\right|= \ell/2 +q_3(\ell)$, where $q_3(\ell)\to 0$ as $\ell\to \infty$.
-After doing this we will show that the same result holds for other natural metrics on the circle.
+This requires some non-trivial asymptotic analysis.
+After doing this we will move away from subspaces of Euclidean space and show that the same result holds for other natural metrics on the circle.
+Despite considering non-Euclidean supspaces, we can apply the same techniques since, by Theorem~3.6(6) of~\cite{Meckes:PositiveDefinite}, these metrics are positive definite.
+As in~\cite{Willerton:Homogeneous}, the magnitude calculations performed here can also be done with weight measures.